Buoying Your New Year’s Resolution to Study the BibleDownload Study

 D. IT WILL COUNSEL YOU

 Unlike other political operatives, those steeped in Scripture can be consistently correct in their positions on policy!
 How?
 Learn and hold on to God’s principles!
 They are unfailing, immutable, and everlasting!
 For sure, knowing His commandments will make you much wiser in Congress than the ungodly.
-But you must pay the price of learning the Word first—if you want to be wise.
+But if you want to be wise, you must pay the price of learning the Word first.

 E. IT WILL RESTORE YOU